Log In Subscribe

 Derby Canal

-The River Derwent electric trip-boat Outram opened for passengers in August 2022.
-The trust is now working with Derby City Council to establish a purpose-built pontoon to allow full wheelchair access.
-Feasibility studies are almost complete to create a river lock and city-centre basin to encourage tourists into Derby within the city’s aspirations to engage with its river, although timing of delivery is in doubt as funding tightens up.
-Plans to divert sewers in Sandiacre Bottom Lock, close to the Erewash Canal junction, have moved on with numerous surveys being completed.
-Contractor-led works should be undertaken in 2023 allowing volunteers to take over the lock restoration thereafter.
-Discussions also continue to restore a section at Chellaston in conjunction with the plan to build a major housing estate adjacent to the canal line.
+The River Derwent electric trip-boat Outram opened for passengers in August 2022 and has been very successful.
+The trust is still working with Derby City Council to establish a purpose-built pontoon to allow full wheelchair access on the trip, but authority funding issues are making this more difficult.
+A very positive feasibility study to create the Derby Arm boat-lift, a river lock and city-centre basin has been received from Atkins.
+It is still evident that the city wishes to enhance its riverside, albeit within the constraints of funding and flood management.
+Record river levels in the last 12 months have made progress more difficult.
+Plans to divert sewers in Sandiacre Bottom Lock, close to the Erewash Canal junction, have progressed well through a supportive approach by Severn Trent and the local authority.
+The trust is now looking at contractor-led works to be undertaken in 2024.
+Discussions also continue to restore a section at Chellaston in conjunction with the five-year plan to build a major housing estate adjacent to the canal line.

 Derby Canal.